mohamedawnallah/Excel-Exercises-Practice/README.md

     - Workbook name + Sheet name + absolute reference of cell required to link
 - Consolidation Values by position and by reference:
   - Not updated dynamically of data
-  - You can run it multiple times to update data
+  - You can run it multiple times to update data.
-  - Consolidation by References (Categories) from different works that may not be typically identical -
+  - Consolidation by References (Categories) from different worksheets that may not be typically identical